LilacMeteorObservatory/MetDetPy/readme.md

 python core.py ./test/20220413Red.mp4 --mask ./test/mask-east.jpg
 ```

-#### Customize Configuration
+### Customize Configuration

-Basically all configurations adopt key-value pairs in the configuration file.
-If not specified by "--cfg" through command lines, the "config.json" under the same directory will be adopted as default.

-Although, resized resolution "resize_param" and exposure time "exp_time" can be set in command lines, there are more to do

-See [documents of configurations](./docs/config-doc.md) for more information.
+Unlike video-related arguments, most detect-related important arguments are predefined and stored in the configuration file.
+In most cases, predefined arguments works fine.
+However, sometimes it is possible to finetune these arguments to get better results.
+If you want to get the illustration of the configuration file, see [configuration documents](./docs/config-doc.md) for more information.

-### Evaulate A Series Of Video
+### Evaulate

 To evaluate this program on a series of videos, you can simply run `evaluate.py` :